 Drinking Water Safety Program 2021

 Through new federal Guidelines for Canadian Drinking Water Quality, Health Canada in March 2019 established a new maximum acceptable concentration of lead in drinking water (0.005 mg/L).
-These guidelines were subsequently adopted by the provincial Ministry of Environment and Parks, which means all Albertan municipalities are now required to establish a program to reduce lead levels in drinking water — and to accommodate the new maximum acceptable concentration levels in doing so.
+These guidelines were subsequently adopted by the provincial Ministry of Environment and Parks, which meant all Albertan municipalities were required to establish a program to reduce lead levels in drinking water — and to accommodate the new maximum acceptable concentration levels in doing so.

 Although the Town’s supply of water remains virtually lead-free when it leaves the treatment plant from which it’s sourced, it may collect trace amounts (or higher) of lead as it’s transported through lead water service lines.

 There are various possible sources; however, lead water service lines connecting a home to the municipal water main — and any variety of older, outdated plumbing components — comprise the most common.

 Is lead dangerous in drinking water?
 Should I be concerned?